angular/angular/aio/content/guide/view-encapsulation.md

 The `EmulatedEncapsulationComponent` has specific "scoped" styles, so the styling of this component's template is unaffected.

 But since styles from `ShadowDomEncapsulationComponent` are added to the shadow host after the global styles, the `h2` style overrides the style from the `NoEncapsulationComponent`.
-The result is that the `<h2>` element in the `NoEncapsulationComponent` is colored blue rather than red, which may not be what the component author intended.
+The result is that the `<h2>` element in the `NoEncapsulationComponent` is colored blue rather than red, which may not be what the component's author intended.

 <img src="generated/images/guide/view-encapsulation/shadow-dom-encapsulation.png" alt="component with no encapsulation">

-@reviewed 2021-09-17
+@reviewed 2021-11-10